Cazoo Ltd

 -

-User comprehension was very low - many thought the negative number would be taken off their new car
+User comprehension was low, many believed the negative amount would be deducted from the price of the new car

 Content Design Led Approach

-Collaborating with the right group to map out user issues and new outcomes:
+We brought together the right group to map user issues and define the outcomes we wanted to achieve:

 -